Emerge-Lab/gpudrive/examples/tutorials/04_multi_actors_demo.md

 ### Example 1: Populate the environment with different actors

-Now, we can select the actors to control the vehicles in the scenarios.
-For example, if we want to control agent `0` with a random actor and the remaining agents with a learned policy stored in `models/*`, we can create the actors as follows:
+Say you have just trained a policy $\pi$ and would like to investigate how well it pairs with agents that take completely random actions.
+For no particular reason, we let a single object per scene be controlled by the random actor and the remaining of the agents with your *learned policy* (that is stored in `models/*`).

+We can do this as follows:

 ```python
 from pygpudrive.agents.random_actor import RandomActor